Background and Requirements

 Section 1523 of the Energy Policy Act of 2005 states that EPA or a state receiving funding under Subtitle I of the Solid Waste Disposal Act shall conduct on-site inspections to determine compliance within two years for all tanks not inspected since December 22, 1998.
 After completion of these inspections, EPA or a state receiving funding under Subtitle I shall conduct an on-site inspection of each underground storage tank regulated under Subtitle I at least once every three years.

 By August 8, 2007, EPA or states receiving funding under Subtitle I were required to inspect tanks not inspected since December 22, 1998.
 By August 8, 2010, EPA or states were required to inspect all USTs and do so at least once every three years thereafter.

 On April 24, 2007, EPA issued final grant guidelines for inspection.
 The guidelines identify which underground storage tanks require an on-site inspection, what the requirements are for the on-site inspection, who can perform the on-site inspection, and what information needs to be reported to EPA.
-For more information about the inspection grant guidelines, contact Tim R. Smith at email@example.com or 202-564-0643.You may need Adobe Reader to view files on this page.
+For more information about the inspection grant guidelines, contact Tim R. Smith at firstname.lastname@example.org or 202-564-0643.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.